 - Previous spine surgery

-Lumbar spinal stenosis can occur with and without symptoms, but when symptoms do occur, they tend to worsen over time.
+When lumbar spinal stenosis occurs, the patient can or cannot experience symptoms.
+However, when symptoms do occur, they tend to worsen over time.
 The most common symptoms include:

 - Back pain

 - Pain radiating down into the buttocks and legs (sciatica)